CHAPTER B:

 In some contexts, these measures have resulted in major delays or even the cancellation of programmes; restricted key humanitarian activities (e.g. the impartial provision of medical care, engagement with sanctioned groups for humanitarian purposes or protection activities for detainees); prevented access to areas where sanctioned groups have influence; or restricted access to local vendors, contractors and implementing partners.
 Humanitarian staff have also faced intimidation, threats and other forms of violence following accusations of supporting sanctioned groups.

-Role of the RC and HC
+The role of the HC

-Key roles of the RC and HC
+Key roles of the HC

 Elements of the Humanitarian Programme Cycle